-Project proposals should comply with the criteria contained in BAR 14.
+Project proposals should comply with the criteria contained in ADR 012 Certification and Surveillance of aerodrome.
 Additionally, some proposals provide an opportunity to review existing variations to certification criteria, with the intention of their removal, where possible.
 Where a variation cannot be removed, a supporting hazard analysis should be carried out, taking into account current and foreseeable operations, and the outcome of the analysis should be acted upon accordingly.
 However, there may be circumstances where the proposal does not comply with certification criteria, but would enhance safety.
 In such cases additional safety assurance will be required to assist the Brunei DCA in examining its feasibility.